Up on Cripple Creek: Lyrics and music

+Upon the single release, Record World called it a "great track."

 AllMusic critic Bill Janovitz describes the melody as "light and catchy," also stating that the song has a "New Orleans groove."
-Janovitz also regards the "non-traditional, funky style" of Garth Hudson's clavinet playing a precursor of Stevie Wonder's similar keyboard playing on "Superstition."
+Janovitz also regards the "non-traditional, funky style" of Garth Hudson's clavinet playing a precursor of Stevie Wonder's similar keyboard playing on "Superstition".

 Chart performance

 Personnel

 Credits are adapted from the liner notes of A Musical History.